This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The ACCC does not have direct power to prevent a merger and instead must take enforcement action in the Federal Court.
 Where the ACCC considers that an acquisition contravenes the CCA, it can apply to the Federal Court for an injunction, divestiture orders and penalties.
-Third parties can also apply for declarations and divestiture orders (including setting aside the acquisition in certain cases).
+Third parties, although they cannot apply for injunctions preventing a transaction, can apply for declarations and divestiture orders (including setting aside the acquisition in certain cases).

 As noted above, there is no mandatory requirement to notify the ACCC about a proposed merger or acquisition.
 However, because of the risk that the ACCC may take enforcement action, merging parties generally seek ACCC clearance where there is a potential that the merger raises competition law concerns.
 Even if the ACCC is not notified, it can investigate any merger that it considers may raise competition issues.

 Following 2017 changes to the CCA, the two main routes for obtaining regulatory certainty or comfort in relation to a proposed merger are informal merger clearance from the ACCC or merger authorisation.
 In addition to these options, merger parties themselves may seek a declaration from the Federal Court that their merger does not contravene the CCA.
 This approach is rarely used.